magralo/easydags/README.md

 - A>B B depends on A (soft)
 - A>>B B depends on A (hard)

-For example we can define the ensemble as
+For example we can define the soft dependecy as

 ```python